atkvishnu/KnowledgeBase/notes/competetive_programming/C++TricksforCP.md

-# Some useful C++ tricks for beginners in Competitive Programming
+# Some useful C++ tricks in Competitive Programming

 1. Using the **auto** keyword to declare datatypes can save a lot of time during programming contests.